-CVS purchases Apothecary by Design
+CVS Health purchases Apothecary by Design

 In May 2016, it bought Healy Pharmacy in Chicago, which is also a specialty pharmacy.
 Healy was known for its strength in oncology medications.

 A little more than a year ago, Apothecary by Design announced a partnership with the University of New England to create a residency training program in specialty pharmacy.
-CVS did not immediately say whether the purchase affects that program.
+Neither UNE nor CVS could say immediately whether the purchase affects that program.

 The sale to CVS did not include Village Fertility Pharmacy, a Waltham, Massachusetts-based fertility business that was part of Apothecary by Design but is being retained by BelHealth.
 Apothecary by Design purchased that specialty pharmacy in October 2016.

 Apothecary by Design was founded in 2008 and has grown rapidly.
-Last year, it was No. No.854 on Inc. magazine’s list of the 5,000 fastest-growing private companies and was the fourth-fastest growing specialty pharmacy on the list.
+Last year, it was No. 854 on Inc. magazine’s list of the 5,000 fastest-growing private companies and was the fourth-fastest-growing specialty pharmacy on the list.

 It reported sales of about $116 million in 2015, up from $3.6 million in 2009, but as a privately held company, does not have to report financial information each year.